 Digital public goods are open-source software, open data, open AI models, open standards and open content that adhere to privacy and other applicable laws and best practices, do no harm by design, and help attain the SDGs.

-Incubated by The Government of Norway and The United Nations Children’s Fund (UNICEF), the DPGA relies on engagement and leadership from pathfinder countries, private sector technology experts, think tanks, governments, philanthropic donors, international implementing organizations, and the UN.
+The DPGA relies on engagement and leadership from private sector technology experts, think tanks, governments, philanthropic donors, international implementing organisations, and the UN.

-The DPGA also uses a Roadmap as a coordination, alignment, engagement and communication tool to capture the activities of DPGA members working to significantly advance the four DPGA strategic objectives described in the our 5 year strategy.
-Members include: members of the board; the Government of Bangladesh; Bill & Melinda Gates Foundation; data.org; eGov Foundation; Food and Agriculture Organization; GitHub; UN Global Pulse; Omidyar Network; Digital Square at PATH; eGov Foundation; Estonia’s Ministry of Foreign Affairs; Rwanda’s Ministry of ICT and Innovation; Thoughtworks; the Uganda Ministry of ICT and National Guidance; the Office of the Secretary-General’s Envoy on Technology; and USAID.
+The DPGA also uses a Roadmap as a coordination, alignment, engagement and communication tool to capture the activities of DPGA members working to significantly advance the four DPGA strategic objectives described in the 5 year strategy.
+Members include: the six members of the board; the Government of Bangladesh; Bill & Melinda Gates Foundation; data.org; eGov Foundation; Food and Agriculture Organization; GitHub; UN Global Pulse; Omidyar Network; Digital Square at PATH; eGov Foundation; Estonia’s Ministry of Foreign Affairs; Rwanda’s Ministry of ICT and Innovation; Thoughtworks; the Uganda Ministry of ICT and National Guidance; the Office of the Secretary-General’s Envoy on Technology; and USAID.